EXP-code/EXP-docs/topics/centering.rst

 :math:`J`-centering.
 Both may be used together.

 The algorithms for both centering types rely on the same logic as follows.
-The user specifies the desired number of states for specifying the center or orientation, called ``nEJwant``.
+The user specifies the desired number of particles for specifying the center or orientation, called ``nEJwant``.
 On the first call, all particles are ranked by binding energy.
 The ``nEJwant`` values are retained and the center-of-mass and/or angular